Christ Module 19 - experiencing the Christ

 Schema FMC00.082 shows (linking into schema FMC00.047), the evolving relationship Man will have (or be able to develop) with the Christ

-Schema FMC00.081 gives an overview of some of the expected faculties related to the appearance of 'Christ in the etheric' due to the arising new clairvoyance.
-As depicted in the GA191 BBD (see eg FMC00.013) this clairvoyance will be a mixture of wisdom with moral consciousness, hence the elements related to karma in the table below.
+Schema FMC00.081: gives an overview of some of the expected faculties related to of the Second Coming also called the appearance of 'Christ in the etheric' due to the natural arising of new clairvoyance.

 Lecture coverage and references